Django Reinhardt: Second World War

 When World War II broke out, the original quintet was on tour in the United Kingdom.
-Reinhardt returned to Paris at once, leaving his wife in the UK.
+Reinhardt returned to Paris at once, leaving his then girlfriend in the UK.
 Grappelli remained in the United Kingdom for the duration of the war.
 Reinhardt re-formed the quintet, with Hubert Rostaing on clarinet replacing Grappelli.

 While he tried to continue with his music, war with the Nazis presented Reinhardt with a potentially catastrophic obstacle, as he was a Romani jazz musician.
 Beginning in 1933, all German Romani were barred from living in cities, herded into settlement camps, and routinely sterilized.
-Romani men were required to wear a brown Gypsy ID triangle sewn on their chest, similar to the pink triangle that homosexuals wore, and much like the yellow Star of David that Jews had to subsequently wear.
+Romani men were required to wear a brown Gypsy ID triangle sewn at chest level on their clothing, similar to the pink triangle that homosexuals wore, and much like the yellow Star of David that Jews had to subsequently wear.
 During the war, Romani were systematically killed in concentration camps.
 In France, they were used as slave labour on farms and in factories.
 During the Holocaust an estimated 600,000 to 1.5 million Romani throughout Europe were killed.

 Hitler and Joseph Goebbels viewed jazz as un-German counterculture.
 Nonetheless, Goebbels stopped short of a complete ban on jazz, which now had many fans in Germany and elsewhere.
 Official policy towards jazz was much less strict in occupied France, according to author Andy Fry, with jazz music frequently played on both Radio France, the official station of Vichy France, and Radio Paris, which was controlled by the Germans.
 A new generation of French jazz enthusiasts, the Zazous, had arisen and swollen the ranks of the Hot Club.
 In addition to the increased interest, many American musicians based in Paris during the thirties had returned to the US at the beginning of the war, leaving more work for French musicians.
 Reinhardt was the most famous jazz musician in Europe at the time, working steadily during the early war years and earning a great deal of money, yet always under threat.